 From East County, take the 8 freeway to the 163 South.
 Freeway ends and becomes 10th Ave.
 Turn right at Broadway and head toward the Bay.

 Closest Parking lots are located at the U.S.S.
-Midway Museum (910 N. Harbor Drive, San Diego, CA 92101) and the ‘B’ Street Pier (1140 N. Harbor Dr.) There is an underground lot at the south side of the County Administration Center (W. Ash St. between Pacific Coast Highway and Harbor Drive).
-There is also a 10-level parking structure 2 blocks further north at the corner of Cedar St. and Kettner Blvd.
+Midway Museum (910 N. Harbor Drive, San Diego, CA 92101) and an underground lot at the south side of the County Administration Center (W. Ash St. between Pacific Coast Highway and Harbor Drive).
+There is also a 10-level parking structure 2 blocks north at the corner of Cedar St. and Kettner Blvd.
 (The lot is available to the public all day on weekends and holidays, even though it’s restricted to County employees during workdays.)

 Downtown has many additional lots, as well as much available parking on the street grid system.
 You should be able to park within a few blocks of our location.
 Do not park at curbs that are painted red or white at any time.
 Blue curbs are designated for handicapped parking only.